naman-unthinkable/webhook-test/README.md

 o	Directives:
-They are the instructions or set of instructions given to or called forth in Angular JS to manipulate a piece of the DOM (Document object-model).
+They are the instructions or set of instructions given to or called forth in Angular JS to manipulate a piece of the DoM (Document object-model).

 o	Controller:
-JavaScript functions are bound to a particular scope in the DOM.
+JavaScript functions are bound to a particular scope in the DoM.

 o	Dependency Injection:
 Instead of creating an object inside a function, you can pass an object to a function.
 Likewise, AngularJS comes with several prebuilt services which are injected into the controller as dependencies.

 Setting Up Environment: You will need to get some libraries installed before you can use AngularJS for your web application.
-The steps below explain how angular can be downloaded to make it usable for applications. o	Open the link “https://angularjs.org/ ”, and click on “Download AngularJS”. o	You will see the modal and various options to include Angular JS in your application.
+The steps below explain how angular can be downloaded to make it usable for applications. o	open the link “https://angularjs.org/ ”, and click on “Download AngularJS”. o	You will see the modal and various options to include Angular JS in your application.